TAADAO/AllTheNews/README.md

 # AllTheNews
-All the News That's Fit to Scrape
+All the News That's Fit to Scrape.
+View [DEMO](https://floating-fortress-84910.herokuapp.com/).

 ## Screenshots